 Credit card fraud continues to pose a significant threat to financial institutions and consumers worldwide.
-In recent years, the proliferation of advanced technology has enabled develop increasingly fraudsters sophisticated methods for perpetrating fraudulent transactions.
-To combat this ever-evolving challenge, this study explores the application of state-of-theart machine learning and deep learning algorithms for credit card fraud detection.
-This research leverages a comprehensive dataset containing both legitimate and fraudulent credit card transactions, allowing for the evaluation of various detection methods.
-We employ a diverse set of machine learning and deep learning models, including Random Forest, Support Vector Machine, Gradient Boosting, and Convolutional Neural Networks (CNNs), among others, to assess their performance in identifying fraudulent activities.
-The results of our experiments demonstrate the efficacy of deep learning techniques, particularly CNNs, in achieving higher accuracy and improved fraud detection rates when compared to traditional machine learning algorithms.
-Additionally, we investigate the interpretability of these models and discuss the trade-offs between model complexity and performance. this study investigates the importance of feature engineering, dimensionality reduction, and hyper tuning to optimize parameter the algorithms' performance.
-We also explore ensemble techniques, such as stacking and boosting, to harness the multiple models strengths of and enhance overall fraud detection capabilities.
+In recent years, the proliferation of advanced technology has enabled fraudsters to develop increasingly sophisticated methods for perpetrating fraudulent transactions.
+To combat this everevolving challenge, this study explores of application state-of-the-art machine learning and deep learning algorithms for credit card detection.
+This research leverages a comprehensive dataset containing both legitimate and fraudulent credit card transactions, allowing for the evaluation of various detection methods. employ a diverse set of machine learning and deep learning models, including Random Forest, Support Vector Machine, Gradient Boosting, and Convolutional Neural Networks (CNNs), among others, to assess their performance in identifying fraudulent activities.
+The results of our experiments demonstrate the efficacy of deep learning techniques, particularly CNNs, in achieving higher accuracy improved fraud detection rates when to compared traditional machine learning algorithms.
+Additionally, we investigate the interpretability of these models and discuss the trade-offs model between complexity performance. this study investigates the importance of feature engineering, dimensionality reduction, and hyper parameter tuning to optimize the algorithms' performance.
+We also explore ensemble techniques, such as stacking and boosting, to harness the strengths of multiple models enhance overall fraud detection capabilities.

-Keywords: CNN, DL,ML, Fraud detection, high efficiency.
+Keywords: CNN, DL, ML, Fraud detection, high efficiency.